zs-barnes/RL-Sepsis-Prediction/README.md

 ![visualization_anim](/images/visualization_anim.svg)

 Having both our Deep Q-Learning Networks perform the best makes sense since it combines Q-Learning with the power of deep neural networks to let RL work for complex, high-dimensional environments like our multivariate space of all the patient's vital signs.
+Because of our large data size of over 20,000 patients, each with roughly 50 records of more than 40-time dependent variables, we can see our agent's learning stabilize over the long term.
+And because our space of actions is not complicated (it is a binary variable) we see that our agent can learn this classification problem.

 # Next Steps